wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 Castor & Pollux has two different versions in the wild with significant changes between them.
 Fortunately, both versions are fundamentally the same brains with different user interfaces.
 Changes made by Castor & Pollux II include:

 -   Replacing the pitch trimpots with large knobs
--   Replacing the pulse width, lfo, and crossfade trimpots with large knobs
+-   Replacing the pulse width, LFO, and crossfade trimpots with knobs
 -   Moving the input and output jacks to the bottom edge of the module
--   Moving the individual waveform outputs to a seperate expander
+-   Moving the individual waveform outputs to a separate expander
 -   Consolidating the two separate circuit boards into a single board
--   Adding additional ESD protection to all input jacks
+-   Adding additional [ESD](https://en.wikipedia.org/wiki/Electrostatic_discharge) protection to all input jacks
 -   Adding an additional LED

 Both versions use the same firmware and behave the same way.
 This manual applies to both versions, however, the illustrations shown here depict Castor & Pollux II.
 We made sure that all interface elements use the same symbols and labels between the versions.
 If you run into trouble, don't hesitate to [reach out](#getting-support-and-help).